spuzzelsnest/PShell-Commander/README.md

 Runs from Powershell version 3.0  and will be expanded to Unix Systems.

-# Remote Tools Available
+# Tools Available

-- AD User Info
+- AD User info *if connected to domain
 - Remote PC info
-- Track Alive PC's
+- Track online status of PC's within a domain / workgroup
-- Remote Temp file Cleaner
+- Remote Temp file cleaner
+- Remote virus report
 - Remote Batch file execution
-- Dump Customisabel executable files with local and remote execution
+- Dump customisable executable files with local and remote logging
+- Remote CMD
+- Remote Registry

 # Latest News

 The last update, v 2.2, has taken on the chalange of going multi platform and is partionally tested on Mac OSX.
 Although some of the network tools are not supported yet.
 I plan to update tools and multi platform support soon!